jpriddy/home-automation/README.md

 # home-automation

-This is the readme file for my garbabge playbooks that break my home network and services
+All the poorly coded playbooks that break my home network and services.

+--jpriddy